m-sza/dir-to-txt/README.md

 ## Example

-Enter the directory path: /path/to/your/directory Enter the output file name: output.txt
+- Enter the directory path: /path/to/your/directory
+- Enter the output file name: output.txt
-Enter exception files/directories (comma-separated): .git, node_modules, .env Enter file types to include (comma-separated) or 'all' to include all file types: py, txt
+- Enter exception files/directories (comma-separated): .git,.env
+- Enter file types to include (comma-separated) or 'all' to include all file types: py, txt

 This will traverse the `/path/to/your/directory` directory, exclude the `.git`, `node_modules`, and `.env` files/directories, and include only the files with extensions `.py` and `.txt`.
 The output will be saved to `output.txt`.